pic

 Introduction

-This section provides an overview of essential functions for manipulating vectors, including sorting, identifying unique elements, counting occurrences, and ranking data.
-Our ultimate goal is to apply these functions in a practical context, which we'll do in the next section.
+This section provides an overview of essential functions for manipulating vectors.
+We cover in particular common operations like sorting, finding unique elements, counting occurrences, and ranking data.
+Our ultimate goal is to illustrate the utility of these functions in a practical context, which we'll do in the next section.

 Sorting Vectors